 b.
 Incentives, that pleasure us make or us desire something.

-A lot of marketers tend to focus only on the positive emotions, however it’s more effective to negatively incentivise people because they want to avoid pain.
+A lot of marketers tend to focus only on the positive emotions, however, it’s more effective to negatively incentivize people because they want to avoid pain.

 Which headline makes you want to read more out of these two?